Table of Contents

 What Chiropractors Can Do After An Accident

 A chiropractor can help you regain mobility and relieve your discomfort.
-They do so by realigning your torn muscles or joints that have moved from their natural position.
+They do so by realigning torn muscles or joints that have moved from their natural position.
 To increase the range of motion and reduce pain, chiropractors administer a regulated force to each spinal joint.

 Some of the most popular chiropractic methods of lowering inflammation, releasing pressure, and easing pain and discomfort include:

-• Spinal Manipulation — With this technique, a chiropractor applies a controlled push to a spinal joint using their hands or a device.
+- Spinal Manipulation — With this technique, a chiropractor applies a controlled push to a spinal joint using their hands or a device.

-• Cervical Manipulation — By making precise adjustments, this technique improves mobility and function while offering non-invasive relief for conditions stemming from the neck.
+- Cervical Manipulation — By making precise adjustments, this technique improves mobility and function while offering non-invasive relief for conditions stemming from the neck.

-• Traction Therapy — A type of spinal decompression therapy, traction therapy relieves pressure on the spine and helps reduce pain from sprains, spasms, and joints.
+- Traction Therapy — A type of spinal decompression therapy, traction therapy relieves pressure on the spine and helps reduce pain from sprains, spasms, and joints.

-• Physical Therapy — Chiropractors can use physical therapy treatments as necessary and are qualified to recommend muscle-strengthening exercises.
+- Physical Therapy — Chiropractors can use physical therapy treatments as necessary and are qualified to recommend muscle-strengthening exercises.
 This is why many medical professionals consider physical therapy as a “subset” of chiropractic care.

-• Massage — In addition to manipulating the spine to treat back pain and other conditions, chiropractors also use deep-tissue massage therapy to reduce pain and promote relaxation.
+- Massage — In addition to manipulating the spine to treat back pain and other conditions, chiropractors also use deep-tissue massage therapy to reduce pain and promote relaxation.

 Benefits Of Chiropractic Treatment For Accident Injuries

-woman treated by a chiro for her neck painsChiropractic care can help people recover from various injuries, particularly musculoskeletal.
+Chiropractic care can help people recover from various injuries, particularly musculoskeletal injuries.
 These include headaches, neck and back pain, whiplash, herniated discs, and muscle stiffness and soreness.
 Accident victims can benefit from chiropractic care in a number of ways:

-• Non-Invasive Therapy — Surgery or prescription drugs may have unfavorable side effects and require more recovery time.
+- Non-Invasive Therapy — Surgery or prescription drugs may have unfavorable side effects and require more recovery time.
 Chiropractic therapy offers a non-invasive alternative to these conventional treatments.
 By improving your body’s nerve function, chiropractic care addresses the underlying source of pain without the need for invasive medical techniques.

-• Improved Mobility & Range Of Motion — By addressing misalignments and muscle strains, chiropractic therapy can help increase the range of motion and restore correct joint function.
+- Improved Mobility & Range of Motion — By addressing misalignments and muscle strains, chiropractic therapy can help increase the range of motion and restore correct joint function.

-• Relief From Headaches — Whiplash or neck strain from accidents can cause tension headaches or migraines.
+- Relief From Headaches — Whiplash or neck strain from accidents can cause tension headaches or migraines.
 Chiropractic treatments can help reduce these symptoms.

-• Prevention Of Scar Tissue — Chiropractors’ soft tissue treatments can aid in preventing the development of excessive scar tissue, which could cause chronic pain and stiffness.
+- Prevention of Scar Tissue — Chiropractors’ soft tissue treatments can aid in preventing the development of excessive scar tissue, which could cause chronic pain and stiffness.

-• Long-Term Benefits — Chiropractic care also focuses on long-term health and preventing future problems associated with injuries from car accidents or similar events.
+- Long-Term Benefits — Chiropractic care also focuses on long-term health and preventing future problems associated with injuries from car accidents or similar events.

-• Improved General Well-Being — Through pain management and healing, chiropractic care can enhance an accident victim’s overall physical and emotional health.
+- Improved General Well-Being — Through pain management and healing, chiropractic care can enhance an accident victim’s overall physical and emotional health.
 Besides relieving pain, chiropractic adjustments can accelerate the healing process by inducing the body’s natural healing response.

 Dealing With Insurance Companies When Seeking Compensation For A Chiropractor